Poor logos for the Tribute WTC Visitor Center and Project Rebirth

 The accurate and correct:

-Why these errors matter and should be corrected
+Why these errors should be corrected

 An identity for the WTC site must be accurate.
 Proper respect, honor, and care must be conveyed through each element (graphic or otherwise) to enhance the healing and rebuilding process.
 The subtle message conveyed by the existing logo tower orientation - that one must be in the ground looking up - is just too inappropriate for this hallowed site.